olton/mina-node-monitor/server/SERVER-DOCS.md

 - `alertInterval` - the interval with which the server will check node state and send alerts in telegrams
 - `blockDiff` - difference in blocks with MinaExplorer at which an alert will be sent
 - `blockDiffToRestart` - difference in blocks when Mina will be restarted
-- `host` - IP and PORT on which the server will run
-- `graphql` - Mina node GraphQL address (by default `localhost:3085`)
 - `canRestartNode` - if true, server can restart mina node
 - `restartCmd` - command for restart mina node
-- `https` - contains paths to ssl certificate and key for ssl certificate to create https server
 - `restartStateException` - exceptions for states to restart node in non-sync
 - `restartStateSyncedRules` - enabled rules to restart in synced
 - `alertToTelegram` - types of alerts which will send to telegram